Oregon State Police attempts to round up Senators for cap-and-trade vote

 In response, Gov. Brown has deployed the Oregon State Police to search for the missing members and return them to Salem so a vote can take place.

-The cap-and-trade legislation caps greenhouse gas emissions.
+The legislation caps greenhouse gas emissions.
 Specifically, Oregon companies that emit more than 25,000 metric tons of carbon annually would be regulated.

 A market would also be created for companies to buy and sell allowances that permit them to emit a specific amount of carbon dioxide.